The pros and cons of online appointment booking

 Allowing your clients to request an appointment should be a standard of the modern therapists’ office policies and procedures.

-It helps you meet your clients where they’re at
+Online scheduling helps you meet your clients where they’re at

 Instead, they search for a therapist in bed before they turn out the lights, or on the sidelines of their child’s soccer game, or when they’re experiencing distressing symptoms at odd times of the day or over weekends.

-It reduces decision making for your clients
+Self-booking reduces decision making for your clients

-Boom!
-One less decision to make.
+It’s as if there is one less decision to make.

 The cons and clinician concerns about online booking

 Even if you know why it’s helpful to let clients self-schedule, you might be holding on tightly to your datebook, worried that allowing clients to self-schedule will throw your routine out of whack.
-Here are common clinician fears and my responses.

 Loss of control over their schedules

-Not so!
+Not so.

 With a good scheduling app or widget, you can set parameters for when clients can schedule.
-For example, you can decide only to let current clients request appointments online.

-Or, for new clients, you might shorten the booking window so they can only request an appointment within a specific time frame (like 14 days) so your calendar doesn’t get booked up months in advance.
+Or, for new clients, you might shorten the booking window so they can only request an appointment within a specific time frame (like 14 days) so your calendar doesn’t get booked months in advance.

 If the time they requested really doesn’t work for you, you still have the option to suggest a different time.